Propranolol - a beta-blocker Angilol, Bedranol, Beta-Prograne

 - Propranolol tablets and capsules are available in several different strengths.
 Each time you collect a fresh supply, it's a good idea to check the strength on the packet to make sure they are the strength you are expecting.

 - Try to take your doses at the same times of day each day, as this will help you to remember to take them regularly.

-- If you do forget to take a dose, take it as soon as you remember unless your next dose is due.
+- If you do forget to take a dose of propranolol, take it as soon as you remember unless your next dose is due.
 If your next dose is due then take the tablet/capsule which is due but leave out the forgotten one.
 Do not take two doses together to make up for missing one.